hostnet/entity-mutation-component/README.md

 How does it work?
 -----------------

-It works by putting the `@Mutation` annotation on your entity and registering the listener on the entityChanged event, assuming you have already configured the [Entity Tracker Component](https://github.com/hostnet/entity-tracker-component/#setup).
+It works by putting the `@Mutation` annotation on your Entity and registering the listener on the entityChanged event, assuming you have already configured the [Entity Tracker Component](https://github.com/hostnet/entity-tracker-component/#setup).

 For a usage example, follow the setup below.

 Setup
 -----

- - You have to add `@Mutation` to your entity
+ - You have to add `@Mutation` to your Entity
- - Optionally you can add the MutationAwareInterface if your entity knows about its own mutations
+ - You have to create your Mutation Entity
- - You have to create your Mutation entity
+ - Optionally you can add the `MutationAwareInterface` if your Entity knows about its own mutations

 #### Registering the events